-If the automatic discarding of the differencing image on VM startup does not fit your needs, you can turn it off using the autoreset parameter of VBoxManage modifyhd; see chapter 8.23, VBoxManage modifyhd, page 151 for details.
+If the automatic discarding of the differencing image on VM startup does not fit your needs, you can turn it off using the autoreset parameter of VBoxManage modifyhd; see chapter 8.23, VBoxManage modifymedium, page 157 for details.

-5. An image in multiattach mode can be attached to more than one virtual machine at the same time, even if these machines are running simultaneously.
+- 5. An image in multiattach mode can be attached to more than one virtual machine at the same time, even if these machines are running simultaneously.
 For each virtual machine to which such an image is attached, a differencing image is created.
 As a result, data that is written to such a virtual disk by one machine is not seen by the other machines to which the image is attached; each machine creates its own write history of the multiattach image.
+Technically, a "multiattach" image behaves identically to an "immutable" image except the differencing image is not reset every time the machine starts. - This mode is useful for sharing files which are almost never written, for instance picture galleries, where every guest changes only a small amount of data and the majority of the disk content remains unchanged.
+The modified blocks are stored in differencing images which remain relatively small and the shared content is stored only once at the host. - 6.
+Finally, the read-only image is used automatically for CD/DVD images, since CDs/DVDs can never be written to.